Don't You Remember When

 De Paul was interviewed about how she wrote the song with Barry Blue especially for Vera Lynn, after appearing on Lynn's TV show, as well as details about its recording in an article in the UK music magazine, Music Week.
 Lynn and de Paul held a press reception at the Dorchester Hotel in February 1976 to announce the release of the single.
 The two ladies had also met previously at the Dorchester Hotel when they were both recipients of Ivor Novello Awards on 22 May 1975; de Paul receiving the Best Television Theme award for the song "No, Honestly", and Lynn receiving a special award for services to the music industry.
-Lynn performed the song on her TV show.
+Later that year, de Paul appeared on The Vera Lynn Show on BBC One, leading to Lynn asking de Paul if she had a suitable song for her as a single.